A Texas non-compete litigator points out the biggest problems with the way non-competes work in practice

 There are too many non-competes, the non-competes are too broad, and judges are too willing to enforce them with injunctions.

-I’m not the only one worried about non-competes.
-The American Constitution Society (ACS) recently released an Issue Brief titled “No Exit: Understanding Employee Non-Competes and Identifying Best Practices to Limit Their Overuse” (November 2019).
-It covers the traditional legal framework governing non-competes, explores why an increasing number of workers are subject to them, summarizes recent legislative responses, and explores non-legislative approaches to combating the overuse of non-competes.
+That’s just my opinion, but I’m not the only one worried about non-competes.
+In November 2019, the American Constitution Society (ACS) released an Issue Brief titled “No Exit: Understanding Employee Non-Competes and Identifying Best Practices to Limit Their Overuse.”
+It covered the traditional legal framework governing non-competes, explored why an increasing number of workers are subject to them, summarized some legislative responses, and explored non-legislative approaches to combating the overuse of non-competes.

-The ACS takes a dim view of the widespread use of non-competes, especially for lower-level employees like janitors and sandwich makers.
-“Taken in the aggregate,” the brief argues, “such widespread limitations on employee mobility have demonstrable, negative consequences for wages and innovation.”
+The ACS took a dim view of the widespread use of non-competes, especially for lower-level employees like janitors and sandwich makers.
+“Taken in the aggregate,” the brief argued, “such widespread limitations on employee mobility have demonstrable, negative consequences for wages and innovation.”

-At the federal level, the ACS brief reports, the proposed Workforce Mobility Act of 2019 would ban the use of non-competes, with some limited exceptions permitting non-competes for owners or senior executives in the sale of a business or dissolution of a partnership.
-The bill has some bipartisan support, but passage “seems far from assured.”
-The issue brief concludes that policymakers in most states “should consider adopting stronger measures to discourage employer overuse of non-competes.”
+At the federal level, the ACS brief reported, the proposed Workforce Mobility Act of 2019 would have banned the use of non-competes, with some limited exceptions permitting non-competes for owners or senior executives in the sale of a business or dissolution of a partnership.
+The issue brief concluded that policymakers in most states “should consider adopting stronger measures to discourage employer overuse of non-competes.”

 But my experience handling non-compete cases tells me that some common-sense reforms are overdue in the Lone Star State.